 These shoes from French-based sport store chain Decathlon look like a bargain entry point in cycling footwear.
 They're billed as road shoes, but have a two-bolt mounting for mountain bike-style cleats, so you'll be able to walk in them easily.

-Thirty quid now seems to be the starting price for cycling shoes and these from Sports Direct brand Muddyfox are typical of what you'll find.
+Thirty quid or thereabouts is the starting price for cycling shoes and these from Sports Direct brand Muddyfox are typical of what you'll find.
 You get a padded mesh fabric body, with laces and Velcro strap to cover the knot and lace ends and a cushioned heel outsole for walking.